CP

 Buy it for color-matching to a paint-counter tint, low-odor interior work, or a one-day stain-and-topcoat job.
 Skip it for maximum color depth on oak or walnut; that’s Wood Finish territory.

-Cabot Semi-Solid Acrylic Siding Stain, best for fences and shingles
+Cabot Semi-Solid Acrylic Siding Stain, Best for Fences and Shingles

 The exterior pick that isn’t a deck stain.
 Cabot’s siding-and-shingle line is engineered for vertical surfaces — fence runs, board-and-batten outbuildings, cedar-shingle siding, garden sheds — where the failure modes of horizontal deck stain don’t apply.
 Vertical surfaces shed water rather than holding it, so the formula’s heavier pigment loading and acrylic film actually pencil out: pigment masks weathering, the film adheres to vertical fiber, and the maintenance cycle hits 5–7 years on a fence run rather than the 18-month refresh that horizontal decks demand.